sanji11/find-broken-link/README.md

 * Find broken links for one or more file
 * Find broken links for one or more file in one or more directory
 * Find broken links directly from one or more URL
-* FInd archvied version of link directly from one or more URL
+* Find archvied version of link directly from one or more URL
+* Prints good links or bad links or all links based on config file

 ## Installation